 HOTMA allows PHAs to use up to 20% of their ACC amount rather than 20% of its voucher budget authority as previously required.
 HOTMA also allows several exceptions for PHAs to exceed this 20% limit.
-RRHA intends to evaluate additional opportunities for PBV usage to ensure availability of sufficient high quality housing to meet identified housing needs and will set aside or seek new vouchers for this purpose if needed.
+RRHA intends to evaluate additional opportunities for PBV usage to ensure availability of sufficient high quality housing to meet identified housing needs and will set aside or seek new youchers for this purpose if needed.

-RRHA intends to use PBVs through the Hurt Park Limited Partnership for the Hurt Park Townhomes in 2022.
+RRHA intends to use PBVs through the Hurt Park Limited Partnership for the Hurt Park Townhomes in 2023.
 The development has 40 units.
 In addition, RRHA intends to procure property owners to use PBVs in the City in Census Tracts that are low in poverty and minority concentration and/or where affordable housing is lacking.
 A request for proposal will be advertised following RRHA's public procurement regulations.
 Priority for allocation of PBVs will be considered for those that provide housing for the elderly and disabled, but will not be the sole criteria.
 In 2022 RRHA issued and RFP for new construction units in low poverty census tracts.
-RRHA has awarded 16 PBV to the Lawson Group.
-Construction will involve 3 phases with 72 units in each phase.
-Lawson Group has indicated that the units will be available to RRHA's HCV waitlist applicants.
+RRHA has awarded 8 PBV to t Community Housing Partners (CHP).
+CHP has indicated that the units will be available to RRHA's HCV waitlist applicants.